Weatherbird: Cartoonists

-In his nearly half-century-long tenure, Wohlschlaeger's Weatherbird commented on events such as D-Day, the assassination of John F. Kennedy, and the Apollo 11 moon landing, but his favorite cartoon appeared on October 2, 1944: it showed the Weatherbird dressed in St. Louis Browns uniform and standing on his head, in honor of the Browns' first and only American League pennant.
+In his nearly half-century-long tenure, Wohlschlaeger's Weatherbird commented on events such as D-Day, the assassination of John F. Kennedy, and the Apollo 11 Moon landing, but his favorite cartoon appeared on October 2, 1944: it showed the Weatherbird dressed in St. Louis Browns uniform and standing on his head, in honor of the Browns' first and only American League pennant.

-Albert Schweitzer drew the first Weatherbirds to appear in color.
+Albert Schweitzer drew the first Weatherbirds to appear in color consistently.
 Schweitzer drew the Weatherbird with pink feathers, although he had appeared darkly shaded before.
 A long-time Post-Dispatch veteran, his retirement came just five years after he took over the strip.

 Dan Martin took over the strip in 1986.
 He eliminated the Weatherbird's emblematic cigars and drew a bird with a bit more of a beak (previous cartoonists had atrophied the beak to the point of flatness).
 Martin wrote the book The Story of the First 100 Years of the St. Louis Post-Dispatch Weatherbird.